RubberDuckAuditing/rubberduckauditing.github.io/index.md

   Great question! <a href="https://www.amazon.com/s/ref=nb_sb_noss?url=search-alias%3Daps&field-keywords=rubber+duck" target="_blank" rel="noopener noreferrer">Amazon.com</a> hosts a wide selection of affordable ducks that have earned top placements in competitive audit contests.

 - **Why does this site exist?**
-  Inspired by the classic rubber duck debugging technique from <a href="https://rubberduckdebugging.com/" target="_blank" rel="noopener noreferrer">rubberduckdebugging.com</a>, this site adapts the method for security auditing.
+  Forked from the classic rubber duck debugging technique from <a href="https://rubberduckdebugging.com/" target="_blank" rel="noopener noreferrer">rubberduckdebugging.com</a>, this site adapts the method for smart contract auditing.
 Explaining your code's security assumptions to a duck is one of the most effective ways to find vulnerabilities before attackers do.